Of the estimated 4,000 cougars in Canada, 3,500 live in British Columbia. Of this, nearly a quarter reside on Vancouver Island.

-Several people mentioned they heard the cougar make what they described as “screaming woman” sounds, which of course sparked questions and curiosity.
+Many times, residents have mentioned they’ve heard the cougar make what they described as “screaming woman” sounds, which of course sparked questions and curiosity.

 Although fellow cats such as lions frequently are associated with loud roaring, cougars, on the other hand, often make piercing and shrill screaming vocalizations.
 Cougars do not roar.
 The screeching sound is similar to that of a human female screaming, and male and female cougars alike are capable of it.
 It also is sometimes described as the noise of a wailing child or a pain-induced, suffering and miserable shriek.